jjvanzon/Circular-Language-Spec-Plans/3. Done/2010-05 01    Events Spec/2010-05 04 Events Spec, Evaluation.md

 What will happen now is that I will make a new parent project description, basically replanning all my software development activities for the time to come.

-These activities will include updating document templates, studying and doing *Circle Language Spec* projects.
+These activities will include updating document templates, studying and doing *Encircle Language Spec* projects.

 Eventual Time Cost